vanilla/vanilla/plugins/HtmLawed/htmLawed/htmLawed_README.txt

   The input text to be processed, '$text', is passed as an argument of type string; 'htmLawed()' returns the processed string:

     $processed = htmLawed($text);

+  With the 'htmLawed class' (section:- #1.6), usage is:

+    $processed = htmLawed::hl($text);

-  *Note*: If input is from a '$_GET' or '$_POST' value, and 'magic quotes' are enabled on the PHP setup, run 'stripslashes()' on the input before passing to htmLawed.
+  *Notes*: (1) If input is from a '$_GET' or '$_POST' value, and 'magic quotes' are enabled on the PHP setup, run 'stripslashes()' on the input before passing to htmLawed.
+(2) htmLawed does not have support for head-level elements, 'body', and the frame-level elements, 'frameset', 'frame' and 'noframes'.

   By default, htmLawed will process the text allowing all valid HTML elements/tags, secure URL scheme/CSS style properties, etc. It will allow 'CDATA' sections and HTML comments, balance tags, and ensure proper nesting of elements.
 Such actions can be configured using two other optional arguments -- '$config' and '$spec':

     $processed = htmLawed($text, $config, $spec);

-  These extra parameters are detailed below.
+  The '$config' and '$spec' arguments are detailed below.
 Some examples are shown in section:- #2.9.

-  *Note*: For maximum protection against 'XSS' and other scripting attacks (e.g., by disallowing Javascript code), consider using the 'safe' parameter; see section:- #3.6.
+For maximum protection against 'XSS' and other scripting attacks (e.g., by disallowing Javascript code), consider using the 'safe' parameter; see section:- #3.6.

 -- 2.2  Configuring htmLawed using the '$config' parameter ---------o